CS-SI/SIRIUS/README.md

 #### Filter options

 A filter image path can be specified with the option `--filter`.
 This filter will be applied:
-* on the zoomed image if the image is zoomed in
+* on the resampled image if the image is zoomed in
 * on the source image if the image is zoomed out

 Default behavior will pad filter margins with a mirroring of the image borders.